LaszloTaba/LaszloTaba/README.md

 Welcome.
 My name is Laszlo, and I'm an IT professional from right outside of DC.

 This page is a home for code from personal projects and experiements I've been developing over the years.
-There's not much here now, but over the next months, I'll be adding new repositories.
+There's not much here now, but over the next months I'll be adding new repositories.

 Coming up: more Python code as I work through cert course and a lots and lots of Docker files.